DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Introduction

 Semiconductor devices are fundamental components of modern microelectronics, enabling the operation of integrated circuits, optoelectronic systems, and power management technologies~\cite{sze_physics_2021}.
 Their behavior, governed by charge carrier transport at the microscale~\cite{2016Ferry}, directly impacts the performance, energy efficiency, and scalability of computing, communication, and sensing technologies~\cite{xie_designing_2024, zhao_review_2024, thennarasu_comprehensive_2025}.

 As device architectures continue to scale and diversify, precise modeling of semiconductor physics remains essential for both scientific understanding and technological development.
 Among the various approaches, the drift-diffusion model~\cite{1985Markowich, 2012Markowich, 2008Vasileska}, consisting of a set of coupled parabolic partial differential equations (PDEs), forms the backbone of most modern commercial simulation tools.
-These equations, typically grouped into Poisson and continuity equations, describe the response of charge carriers under external excitation.
-Due to their intrinsic nonlinearity, analytical solutions are only possible in limited cases, and numerical approaches are required~\cite{1983BankRose}.
+These transport equations, typically grouped into Poisson and continuity equations, describe the transport of charge carriers under external excitation.
+Due to the intrinsic non-linearity of the equations, analytical solutions are only possible in limited cases, and numerical approaches are required~\cite{1983BankRose, 1985Markowich, 2012Markowich}.

 Commercial software packages such as Synopsys TCAD Sentaurus~\cite{Sentaurus_Device_W-2024.09-SP1}, Silvaco Atlas~\cite{silvaco_sftw}, and COMSOL Multiphysics~\cite{comsol_sftw} implement advanced numerical solvers based on finite element or finite volume methods.
 These tools provide high accuracy in 1D, 2D and 3D simulations, support a wide range of physical models and boundary conditions, and are widely used for device design, optimization, and analysis in both academia and industry.